 Price: $1-$5 USD

 What: Sweet waffles are baked until crispy, then sandwiched around a chewy caramel filling.
-Often made fresh at markets; the scent of warm waffles will lure you in!
+Often made fresh at markets.
+The Dutch often place a stroopwafel over a hot drink (with the cookie acting like a lid) – the heat of the beverage makes the stroopwafel filling perfectly warm and gooey.

 Price: ~$1.50-$4 USD